Table of Contents |

 In every subnet, two addresses are reserved and cannot be used for hosts:

+Let's review.
 The network portion, defined by the subnet mask or CIDR notation, tells a device which subnet an IP address belongs to.
-This is like identifying the street or neighborhood.
 Routers use the network portion to decide where to forward data.

 For this system to work, every subnet needs the following: